djmendoza/Final_Projects_Su2020/README.md

 #### TODO:

-#### Update README as needed
+#### Update README and Notebook filename
-- update for installation and running of code,
+- update for installation and running of code
-- explanation of defunct kernel link,
+- ~explanation of defunct kernel link~ # DONE
-- add section for bibliography
+- add section for bibliography/sources list to README and Notebook (APA 6)
+- Change annotated Notebook filename

 #### Complete Project Code Review
 - edit and spellchecking